in-tents/AVF/Big Iron/BigIronTheory.md

 - **Infrastructure Development**: Tangible community resources created
 - **Pattern Refinement**: Improving governance mechanisms across iterations
 - **External Adoption**: Other communities implementing discovered patterns
+    - AVF is interested how this impacts DAO government structures
 - **Technofeudal Displacement**: Reduced reliance on platform services

 ## 9. Failure Modes

 - **Attention Collapse**: Content becomes boring, revenue disappears
+    - AVF is not worried about this
 - **Governance Capture**: System ossifies into traditional power structures
+    - which ossify into something better
+    - pain creates urgency to fix the pain, the greater the pain the greater the urgency
 - **Performative Dominance**: Spectacle overwhelms authentic governance
+    - Valid, but AVF is not worried about this
 - **Scale Barriers**: Mechanisms that work small fail large
+    - Correct, that's what this experiment is solving
 - **Technofeudal Absorption**: Platform companies co-opt and commercialize
+    - Then we leave
+    - Fuck em

 ## 10. Conclusion